gi-no/blog_mean_stack/article2.md

 #### Add nav links to navbar

-Until now, navbar have only one link "Home".
+Until now, navbar has only one link "Home".
 Change it to three links like "All", "Mine", "Starred".

 Add link items to $scope.menu array.
 Enable "Mine" or "Starred" link only for logged in users.
 To switch link dynamically before or after login, set "link" field(for URL) and "show" field functions.